rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     }
 ```

-Now we set the execution configuration parameters in preparation for launching the kernel function on the GPU.
+Setting the execution configuration parameters in preparation for launching the kernel function on the GPU.
 The `ceil` funciton is needed to ensure there are enough blocks in the grid to cover all N elements of the arrays.

 ```c
     // Set execution configuration parameters